One common problem that people run into is that their cookies end up being too flat. When this happens, it can mean one of a few different things.

 This means that if you are trying to determine what went wrong during the baking process, you should look at the overall size of the cookies.
 Cookies that didn’t have the right type of butter will be large and very thin.

 Cookies that didn’t have enough flour will be a standard cookie shape, but flat and dense.

 Can You Salvage the Cookie Dough?

 While you won’t be able to salvage the cookies that just came out of the oven, if you still have the problematic cookie dough on hand, it may not yet be too late for your cookies.
 Of course, the way you would go about fixing the cookies will depend entirely on what the problem was with them.

-If your cookies didn’t have enough solid butter, you will want to start salvaging your cookie dough by placing it in your fridge.
-You will want to keep the cookie dough in the fridge for between one and two hours to make sure that the butter in the cookie dough has sufficient chance to harden and reach the right consistency for your cookies to turn out right.
+If your cookies didn’t have enough solid butter, you’ll want to start salvaging the dough by placing it in your fridge.
+You’ll want to keep the cookie dough in the fridge for between one and two hours to make sure that the butter in the cookie dough has sufficient chance to harden and reach the right consistency for your cookies to turn out right.

 From here, you will want to make one or two cookies as a test batch to make sure that they are okay before you use the rest of the cookie dough.
 This will give you a good idea on whether or not you have fixed the problem.

 Again, to prevent the cookies from becoming flat because of the baking sheet, you will want to make sure that the baking sheet is room temperature and no hotter.